Pinched Nerve in the Neck Or Back

 Though pinched nerves can occur anywhere throughout the body, they are most common in the back.
 The nerves in the spinal cord travel through the foramina, small openings between the vertebrae through which spinal nerve roots exit to other parts of the body.
 These small openings can become obstructed and pinch the nerves.
 Most cases of pinched nerves appear in the lower back.

 Causes of a Pinched Nerve

-There can be a wide variety of conditions and actions that cause a pinched nerve.
+There can be a wide variety of conditions and actions of pinched nerve causes.
 Some of the most common causes include:

 Pregnancy can also lead to a pinched nerve due to increased weight and water retention.

 Pinched nerve symptoms correlate with the location of the pinched nerves.
 Nerve compression in the cervical spine, neck, or arm, can cause pain in the elbow, hand, wrist, and fingers.

 A pinched nerve in the back can cause the following symptoms: